suloku/gcmm/trunk/readme.txt

 * dronesplitter for banner and icon implementation
 * PlabloACZ and Picachu025 for updating the source.
 * Nano(Excelsiior), for inspiring me to finally working again on GCMM
+* bm123456 and themanuel for beta testing and support

 ×—–­—–­—–­—–­ –­—–­—–­—–­—–­—–­—–­—–­—–­—–­— ­—–­—–­—–­—–­—–­—–­—–­—-­—–­-–•¬
 |0O×øo·                                                               ·oø×O0|